research-digitized-rhinoplasty/Facial-Data-Analyzer-Parser-Inserter/README.md

     * Upload marked JSON file.
         * Warning: Only JSON files with the right keys/layout will be parsed.
 To change the conditions, adjust the details inside the ```index.html``` file.
     * Note the 'Output' text box to view the parsed JSON object from the input JSON file and what is sent to the node server.
-    * After pressing the 'upload' button, an addiitonal textarea element will appear underneath the 'upload' button that displays the database record insertion status.
+    * After pressing the 'upload' button, an additonal textarea element will appear underneath the 'upload' button that displays the database record insertion status.
        * If landmark or measurement values are missing from the database that are preventing the participant JSON file to be inserted, go to the 'Landmarks & Measurements' and upload the same file.
 The software will parse the existing landmarks and measurements and add new ones to the database.
 Afterwards, try inserting the participant JSON file again.